inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 responsibility area.
 When you have to move closer to someone else's area and you meet a wall we are fast to help each other out.

 #### Improvement points from retrospective
 *   Lorem

 ### Prioritization in the future
+This iteration we have prioritized, and are done with:
+*   Lasers: making them work properly (get stopped by player and let player take damage)
+*   Walls: player can not go through walls
+*   Game loop: When space is pressed the players use their programcards.
+*   Menu-screen: Choose different boards for the game
+*   Flags: Let the player pick up flags so it can win
+*   Rotatepad: rotate a player on a rotatepad
+We have prioritized to get each component of the game to work properly (walls, lasers), so that we can make a working game loop with all the different parts working together.

+Next iteration we will focus on:
+*   Show cards: Let the player see the cards on the screen
+*   Belts: Make belts
+*   Game loop:  Get a working game loop

 Skjermdump!!!